-Click Continue to save your basic event settings and proceed to creating tickets for your events.
+Click Continue to save your basic event settings and proceed to create tickets for your event.

-To create tickets for your event you will need to create a Ticket Inventory.
-Ticket Inventories allow you to configure general admission or reserved tickets for your event, specify specific sales start & end dates for your tickets, create multiple price levels for your tickets, and control whether or not online customers will be able to purchase certain tickets.
+To create tickets for your event you will need to create a Ticket Category.
+Ticket Categories allow you to configure general admission or reserved tickets for your event, specify specific sales start & end dates for your tickets, create multiple price levels for your tickets, and control whether or not online customers will be able to purchase certain tickets.

-In the window that appears, name your ticket in the Ticket Inventory Name field.
-The ticket name will appear when the ticket buyer is selecting their tickets and will also be present on their physical tickets.
+In the window that appears, name your Ticket Category.
+This name will appear when the ticket buyer is selecting their tickets and will also be printed on their physical tickets.
 If there is a floor plan, you will select a color for how you would like the seats to be displayed on the floor plan.

 Specify whether the tickets in this group will be General Admission or Reserved.
-If your tickets are General Admission, specify the quantity of tickets available.
+If your tickets are General Admission, specify the number of tickets available.
 If there is a floor plan, the quantity for both kinds of ticket categories is determined by the number of seats assigned in the floor plan editor.

 Now you will be prompted to add a Ticket to the Ticket Category that was just created.
 Specify a price for the ticket, name the price, and specify whether this price level will be available for purchase online.
 You will also be able to specify when sales will start and end for this ticket.

-This is the price of your ticket, keeping in mind that this price does not include ticket fees.
-You will be able to control whether the ticket fees are displayed to your ticket buyer from the event management dashboard for your event once it has been created.
+Set the price of your ticket, keeping in mind that this price does not include ticket fees.
+You will be able to control whether the ticket fees are displayed to your ticket buyer from the edit event page once it has been created.